 We like to say that every student has their own personal Summit to climb, and we are here to help them reach the top!

-As a licensed private school, we are held to a higher standard with the PA Department of Education than a parochial school would be.
+We are held to a higher standard with the PA Department of Education than a parochial school would be.
 As a public charter school, that accountability increases again, but we are ready for the challenge.
 Our already approved curriculum has been re-formatted to align with public school standards while maintaining the unique culture of our school.
 We understand the additional responsibilities we will undertake through this change, including special education requirements, additional staffing and reporting, etc.

 We see no reason why the Pocono Mountain School District would deny our application unless it has a personal adversity to charter schools in general.
 We are not “that” charter school.
 We are established with a strong board and deep community roots.
 We are not doing this for money, and there is no personal gain.
 We’ve made it clear that we wish to work with our local school districts to expand and improve the education options available to students in Monroe County by working collaboratively on professional development opportunities, grant opportunities, and even education reform efforts.
 Charter schools were initially formed with the intent of incubating innovative ideas and adapting what works best across larger districts.
 Through collaborative efforts, ALL students have the potential to benefit from Summit Charter School.